BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019.

 Funds shall be awarded to the Grantee Institution and not to individual Principal Investigators.
 All Grants must be used exclusively for research and research equipment not for overhead, capital expenditures, administrative costs or other peripheral costs, except where BrightFocus, in its discretion, may make an exception for costs associated with the publication of the results of the BrightFocus sponsored research in academic journals, or for costs associated with participation in academic conferences.

 The BrightFocus Grant may pay for all or a portion of the salary of the Principal Investigator provided the salary request is justified in the Grant application and is in accordance with rules specified in the application guidelines.
 Acceptance of these terms and conditions shall constitute an affirmation that the Principal Investigator is of the professional rank or status required by the application guidelines.

 Discontinuation of Grant Funding and Termination of Grant Agreement

 Although BrightFocus has committed grant funds for the stated term of the Grant, it reserves the right to terminate the Grant at any time prior to the end of the Grant term in the event the work performed is in breach of any of the terms and obligations stated herein.
 In the event of termination, no further Grant payment will be made and Grantee Institution shall be required to return any Grant funds that have been advanced.
 Either party may terminate the Grant Agreement upon thirty (30) days prior written notice to the other party.
-If terminated by BrightFocus, for reasons other than Research Misconduct or malfeasance, then Grantee Institution is entitled to full repayment for all costs and non-cancelable commitments associated with BrightFocus-approved budget line items incurred to the Grantee Institution (if they are in excess of the funds already paid), as of the effective date of the termination.
+If terminated by BrightFocus, for reasons other than Research Misconduct or Malfeasance, then Grantee Institution is entitled to full repayment for all costs and non-cancelable commitments associated with BrightFocus-approved budget line items incurred to the Grantee Institution (if they are in excess of the funds already paid), as of the effective date of the termination.
 Non-cancelable commitments include, but are not limited to, all costs associated with expenditures such as a graduate student’s appointment within a given academic year.
-Discontinuation of Grant Funding due to Research Misconduct or other malfeasance shall be treated as a special circumstance as described in separate sections of this document and may require the return of the entire grant in BrightFocus’ sole discretion.
+Discontinuation of Grant Funding due to Research Misconduct or due to Malfeasance shall be treated as a special circumstance as described in separate sections of this document and may require the return of the entire grant in BrightFocus’ sole discretion.

 Anti-Terrorism Compliance